przemekm1998/new_movies_db/README.md

 | The Prestige | Nominated for 2 Oscars.
 Another 6 wins & 38 nominations. |
 | Batman Begins | Nominated for 1 Oscar.
 Another 14 wins & 72 nominations. |
 | Shutter Island | 11 wins & 65 nominations. |

-Commands working but still to be described: --add, --highscores --compare_by